Why is my Ear Piercing Smelly?

-Your body secretes a substance called sebum as part of its normal everyday work.
-Sebum is secreted by the sebaceous glands in the skin.
+Your body secretes a substance called sebum as part of its normal everyday.
 It’s an oily secretion meant to lubricate the skin and make it waterproof.

 Mix sebum with some dead skin cells and a little bit of bacteria, and you get some really potent smelling piercings!
 This is what that's causing the smell you had.

 You need to identity the smell is from a new piercing or a healed piercing hole?

 If its a healed piecing, probably just allergic or sensitive to the material in your earrings (nickel is the most common ingredient people have a reaction to), which could antagonize the surrounding skin in the form redness, tenderness, discharge, or itchiness.

 If is new piecing, a little redness and slight crustiness is totally normal while it heals.
 But if your skin is raised or there’s a ring or bump forming around the piercing, your body may be telling you it’s not happy with your newest accessory,

 What can I do ease sebum ear?